-The URP is the "umbrella" program for all summer research at Duquesen University.
+The URP is the "umbrella" program for all summer research at Duquesne University.
 The URP coordinates campus wide activities, coordinates research, and sponsors the URP research symposium.
 The faculty are committed to experiential education for their undergraduate students and seek junior colleagues to become members of their research teams.
-Students can apply for summer resesarch positions in biochemistry, biology, chemistry, environmental science, forensic science and law, pharmacy or physics.
+Students can apply for summer research positions in biochemistry, biology, chemistry, environmental science, forensic science and law, pharmacy or physics.

 Under the umbrella program of the URP, there are multiple specific externally funded research programs (described below) that students may apply to.

 Note: Any application submitted to the programs below but not directly accepted into those programs will be considered for general URP funding.

 Bayer School students only.
 Information coming soon!

 Biology CIRCLE Program - National Science Foundation's Research Experiences for Undergraduates (NSF-REU)

 We invite undergraduate biology majors to apply to our 10-week summer undergraduate research program entitled "Interdisciplinary Biology Research & Community-Engaged Learning," also knows as the CIRCLE program (Connecting Interdisciplinary Research with Community-engaged Learning Experiences).
 Participation in research is a great way to gain hands-on experience, make new contacts, explore career options, and build resumes.
 Applicants should apply directly to the Biology CIRCLE program.
 This program is supported by the National Science Foundation Research Experiences for Undergraduates.
 Contact Dr. Sarah Woodley for more information.